Tunable cornerlike states in topological type-II hyperbolic lattices: Modified Bernevig-Hughes-Zhang Model in type-II hyperbolic lattices

 \subsection{Model}

 Here, we apply the modified BHZ model to the type-II hyperbolic lattices.
 The modified BHZ model can be described by~\cite{PhysRevLett.124.036803, PhysRevResearch.2.012067}

 where $c_{m}^{\dagger}$ and $c_{m}$ are the creation and annihilation operators of electrons on site $m$. $\theta_{mn}$ represents the polar angle of the vector from site $n$ to site $m$ in the Poincar\'{e} ring. $s_{0}$ is the identity matrix, $s_{x,y,z}$ and $\tau_{x,y,z}$ are the Pauli matrices representing spin and orbital, respectively. $M$ denotes the Dirac mass, $t_{1}$ is the spin-orbit coupling strength, and $t_{2}$ is the hopping amplitude.
-The last term is the Wilson mass term, and $g$ is the magnitude of the Wilson mass. $\eta$ can only take even numbers, which is used to adjust the variation period of the Wilson mass.
+In Eq.~(\ref{eq1}), the modified BHZ model consists of two components.
+The first three terms constitute the conventional BHZ model expressed in polar coordinates.
+The last term in Eq.~(\ref{eq1}) represents the Wilson mass term, and $g$ is the magnitude of the Wilson mass. $\eta$ can only take even numbers, which is used to adjust the variation period of the Wilson mass.
 It is worth noting that Hamiltonian $H$ does not possess translation symmetry in type-II hyperbolic lattices.

+When the modified BHZ model with $\eta=2$ is applied to a square lattice, the Hamiltonian $H$ can be transformed via Fourier transformation into the following form:

+where the first three terms corresponds to the conventional BHZ model, and the last term represents the Wilson mass term in the square lattice for $\eta = 2$.

 First, we investigate the phase transition of the system at $\eta=2$.
 Figure~\ref{fig2}(a) shows the energy spectrum of the Hamiltonian $H$ when $g=0$, where a gapless spectrum can be observed.
 The Poincar\'{e} ring has both inner and outer boundaries, and the Hamiltonian $H$ possesses the time-reversal symmetry $T=is_{y}\tau_{0}\mathcal{K}$ (where $\mathcal{K}$ is the complex conjugation) when $g=0$.
 As a result, the spectrum exhibits fourfold degeneracy.
 Figure~\ref{fig2}(b) shows the probability distributions of the eigenstates marked by blue dots in Fig.~\ref{fig2}(a).
 It is clear that these states are uniformly distributed along the inner and outer boundaries of the Poincar\'{e} ring.
 When the Wilson mass term is turned on, the time-reversal symmetry $T$ is broken and the boundary states become gapped.
 The factor $\cos(\eta\theta_{mn})$ divides each boundary into $2\eta$ segments where the Wilson mass alternates between positive and negative values.
 At the interfaces between these segments, zero-energy cornerlike states with vanishing Wilson mass emerge.
 Since both the inner and outer boundaries of the Poincar\'{e} ring host $2\eta$ such zero-energy states, a total of $4\eta$ zero-energy modes appear within the gap of the energy spectrum, as shown in Fig.~\ref{fig2}(c).
 Figure~\ref{fig2}(d) displays the probability distributions of these eight zero-energy states.
 These zero-energy cornerlike states are protected by particle-hole symmetry $P=s_{z}\tau_{x}\mathcal{K}$ and the composite symmetry $Sm_{z}$, where $S=PT$ is the chiral symmetry operator and $m_{z}=s_{z}\tau_{0}$ represents the mirror symmetry operator.
 In addition, we investigate the effect of the Wilson mass strength on the phase transitions in type-II hyperbolic lattices.
 Figure~\ref{fig2}(e) displays the evolution of the energy spectrum with respect to the Wilson mass $g$.
 A suitably chosen Wilson-mass term opens the boundary-state gap and gives rise to zero-energy cornerlike states.
 These states are eliminated when the Wilson-mass term becomes excessively strong.